ashnair1/COCO-Assistant/README.md

 ![](./rep_stuff/visualiser.gif)

-### Todo:
+### Todo
 1. Converter for converting COCO annotations to YOLO format
 2. Write tests for stats, converters and visualiser.